 In 2014, she completed her journalism training at the Henri Nannen School of Journalism in Hamburg.
 Afterwards she took part in the six-month Trialogue of Cultures Fellowship of Herbert Quandt Foundation in Israel and the Palestinian territories.
 In 2017, she was a fellow of the International Journalists‘ Middle East Programme in Cairo.
 In 2018, she received a grant from the European Journalism Center to pursue extensive research in Jordan and Lebanon.

 She holds an M.A. in Middle East & Islamic Studies from the American University of Paris and an M.Litt. in Iranian Studies from the University of St Andrews (with distinction).
-In addition, she has studied politics and linguistics in Goettingen, Germany, and at the University of California, Santa Barbara.
+In addition, she studied Political Science and Linguistics in Goettingen, Germany, and at the University of California, Santa Barbara.